ethen8181/ticket-system/system/system.md

 ## X-squared = 105.76, df = 9, p-value < 2.2e-16
 ```

-- **Note:** OK, the p-value is below .05, this provides strong evidence to suggest that when looking at the customers' behavior from a geographic viewpoint, men and women have difference preferences towards concert tickets.
+- **Note:** OK, the p-value is below .05, this provides strong evidence to suggest that when looking at the customers' behavior from a geographic viewpoint, men and women have different preferences towards concert tickets.

 That was that, but we're still not finished yet.
 Let's investigate the contingecy table between each concert and zipcode.
 This time, instead of looking at proportions between cities, we will look at them from regions.
 We will combine some zipcodes together so that the data will reflect the tickets that were mailed to north, mid, south or east part of Taiwan.
 The detailed process for this part is listed below